 Recoverable amount is the higher of fair value less costs to sell and the value in use.
-In assessing the value in use, the estimated future cash flows are discounted to their present value using a pretax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset for which the estimates of future cash flows have not been adjusted.
+In assessing the value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset for which the estimates of future cash flows have not been adjusted.

 If the recoverable amount of an asset (or cash-generating unit) is estimated to be less than its carrying amount, the carrying amount of the asset (or cash generating unit) is reduced to its recoverable amount.
-An impairment loss is recognised immediately in statement of income, unless the relevant asset is carried at a re-valued amount, in which case the impairment loss is treated as a revaluation decrease.
+An impairment loss is recognised immediately in Statement of Comprehensive Income, unless the relevant asset is carried at a re-valued amount, in which case the impairment loss is treated as a revaluation decrease.
 Where an impairment loss subsequently reverses, the carrying amount of the asset (or cash-generating unit) is increased to the revised estimate of its recoverable amount, but so that the increased carrying amount does not exceed the carrying amount that would have been determined had no impairment loss been recognised for the asset (or cash-generating unit) in prior years.
-A reversal of an impairment loss is recognised immediately in statement of income, unless the relevant asset is carried at a re-valued amount, in which case the reversal of the impairment loss is recognised amount, in which case the reversal of the impairment loss is recognised amount, in which case the reversal of the impairment loss is recognised amount, in which case the reversal of the impairment loss is treated as a revalued amount, in which case the reversal of the impairment loss is treated as a revaluation increase.
+A reversal of an impairment loss is recognised immediately in Statement of Comprehensive Income, unless the relevant asset is carried at a re-valued amount, in which case the reversal of the impairment loss is treated as a revalued of the impairment of comprehensive loss is recognised immediately in Statement of Comprehensive loss is reacted as a revalued amount, in which case the reversal of the impairment loss is treated as a revaluation increase.